Athletics at the 1984 Summer Olympics – Women's 3000 metres

 These are the official results of the Women's 3000 metres event at the 1984 Summer Olympics in Los Angeles, California.
 The final, held on August 10, 1984, was won by Maricica Puică of Romania.
 This was the first ever 3000 meters race for women at the Olympics.
 The race is still remembered because of the fall of world champion Mary Decker after a collision with Zola Budd.

+The winning margin was 3.51 seconds.
+This was the only time the women's 3,000 metres was won by more than one second at the Olympics.

 Mary Decker won the first heat to claim the new Olympic record.
 Maricica Puică improved upon the record in the third heat.

 South African teenager Zola Budd had obtained British citizenship controversially fast (through an agreement between her father, Frank Budd, and the London Daily Mail) in order to enter the Olympics.
 The Apartheid government of South Africa had been banned from worldwide competition.
 Budd, who intentionally ran barefoot, was essentially an unknown athlete on the world stage.
 Decker also was largely untested in domestic races and had relatively little experience running competitively in a crowd.
-In addition to being the favorite in the race, this was a home town Olympics for Decker, having grown up barely 50 km (33 miles) from the Coliseum.
+In addition to being the favorite in the race, this was a hometown Olympics for Decker, having grown up barely 50 km (33 miles) from the Coliseum.